Backup and Recovery

 of Kubernetes control planes as pods within a root cluster.

-Each control plane pod includes essential components like kube-apiserver
+Each control plane pod includes essential components like kube-apiserver, controller-manager, and scheduler,

 allowing for efficient multi-tenancy and resource utilization.